 Multiple options for hose routing to filter head

-Note: If you want extra filtering capacity or require 2 stage filtering then just gang two of them together.
-Run a 30 micron primary filter in the first and a 5 micron final filter in the second.
+Note: If you want extra filtering capacity or require 2 stage filtering then just gang THIS ONE BEFORE THE FACTORY FILTER.
+Run a 30 micron primary filter in the first and the factory filter in the second.
 Both elements will last longer and the results are amazing.

 There are a couple different ways you can install the FM100 water separator filter.
 It can also be installed in a number of different diesel models from the early 1960’s to the late 1990’s.
 It is not possible to cover all the details of the exact installation in every model / chassis.
 You will have to do a little “engineering” on your own to get it installed just where you want it and how you want it to filter you diesel.